tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 ![](frvt_images/figure15.png)

-**Finding 9:** Highest error rates when imposters match the two age extremes (the youngest and the eldest).
+**Finding 9:** Highest error rates when imposters belongs to the two age extremes (the youngest and the eldest).

-**Finding 10:** Corroborating with other findings, once other imposter covariates are matched, such as gender and region of birth, FMR drastically increases.
+**Finding 10:** Corroborating with other findings, once imposter cohorts are matched, such as gender and region of birth, FMR drastically increases.

 ### False negatives evaluation.

-False negatives (false rejection or false match) occur when samples from the same individual, when compared, present a score **lower** than a decision threshold `T` (such threshold is a fixed value for most biometric systems).
+False negatives (false rejection or false non match) occur when samples from the same individual, when compared, present a score **lower** than a decision threshold `T` (such threshold is a fixed value for most biometric systems).
 The risk of false negatives in a biometric system depends of the application, of course, but it is pretty obvious (i'll not discuss this here and just go direct to the point).
 In the topics below it is summarized the findings about the impact of different demographics in the **genuine** score distribution.